cpoczatek/oci-performance-test/README.md

 Typically tests like this use [cassandra-stress](https://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsCStress_t.html), not copy.
 This performance is unlikely to be indicative of more typical CQL workloads.
 I recall a DataStax engineer at one point saying he wouldn't trust a benchmark that was run for less than 24 hours.

+To run the test:

+    terraform init
+    terraform apply

+Then SSH to the machine and run

+    cd /
+    ./runtest.sh

 ### Results

 | Shape         | Write - Rows/s        | Read - Rows/s       |